dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 an exception message to the user stating the error.
 The user can then re-enter these two fields.

+Normal Scenarios:

+ 1. User enters their userID, name, email, password, password confirmation and desired usertype.
+ 2. User's email and userID validation for uniqueness
+ 3. User's password and password confirmation for match
+ 4. User is redirected to the welcome GUI interface

+Exception Scenarios:

+ 1. a.
+User does not enter a required field
+ 	a.
+1. Display error message to user to enter all the required fields/information
+ 2. a.
+User's email and userID already exists in the database
+    a.
+1. Display error message stating email or userID is not unique
+ 3. b.
+User's password and password confirmation does not match
+    b.
+1. Display error message to user stating the password does not match the confirmatio

 ##2.2 Sign-in

 The user can Sign-in by entering their email and password.
 If the user's email exists